shapeblue/hackerbook/1-user.md

     systemctl mask libvirtd.socket libvirtd-ro.socket libvirtd-admin.socket libvirtd-tls.socket libvirtd-tcp.socket # For Ubuntu 20.04/22.04
     systemctl restart libvirtd

 Note: while adding KVM host (default, via ssh) it may fail on newer distros which has OpenSSH version 7+ which has deprecated some legacy algorithms.
+This is only necessary for older ACS versions and you may not need to do this.
 To fix that the sshd_config on the KVM host may temporarily be changed to following before adding the KVM host in CloudStack:

     PubkeyAcceptedKeyTypes=+ssh-dss
     HostKeyAlgorithms=+ssh-dss